Efficient two-dimensional defect-free dual-species atom arrays rearrangement algorithm with near-fewest atom moves

-Simulation result are shown in Fig.\ref{result}.
-The runtime data was performed with a C++ code with gcc compiler opening -O3 optimization and an AMD CPU Ryzen 7 5700U.
-The three target array pattern ``Zebra Stripes'', ``Checkerboard'' or ``$3\times3$ separated zone'' are respectively tessellation of $1\times N_T^{\frac{1}{2}}$, $1\times 1$ or $3\times 3$ block of the two different species atoms(the three patterns are demonstrated in \cite{sheng2021defectfree}).
-The target region with the size of $N_T/N=0.36$, is located at the center of the array.
-Each data is tested for 1000 times.
-Without special instruction, the loading ratio is 0.5 and ratio of the two species is 1:1.
-The runtime curve (see Fig.\ref{result}.(a)) shows the time complexity of the algorithm is approximately $O(N^2)$.
-The runtime of HCOA is less than 1 ms for intermediate scale array ($N<500$) and around 100ms for 100$\times$100 atom array with 60$\times$60 target array, showing HCOA is efficient enough for current and near future dual-species atom array preparation experiment.
-The mean number of atom moves increases linearly (see Fig.\ref{result}.(c)) while the extra moves ratio decays as the array size increases (the calculation of ideal number of atom moves is demonstrated in the supplementary materials), showing that HCOA almost finds the best move strategy in the aspect of atom moves with the array size increasing.
-Fig.\ref{result}.(d). shows the mean total move length increases as array size increasing.
-Fig.\ref{result}.(e) shows that the average move distance per atom increases linearly with the array side length.
-For HCOA, the success rate is high ($>0.97$) for intermediate scale array and remains a high level ($>0.8$) as array size increases with three different target region patterns [see Fig.\ref{result}.(b)], showing HCOA has a good scalability and can solve almost all the initial atom configurations.
+\begin{multicols}{2} by step 1 and let all target empty site regions connected with the outside by moving matched atoms in the target region.
+(3) Fill the empty target sites with the matched outside atoms (i.e., make the ideal-2 moves).
+(4) Solve the most common unsolved cases left by step 3.
+The brief flowchart is in Fig.2.
+The details of each step are in the supplementary materials.

-However, we find that HCOA is not good at the rearrangement with high initial loading ratio.
-Taking the 10$\times$ 10 zebra strip pattern as an example, Fig.\ref{result}.(f) shows that HCOA success rate decreases rapidly under higher initial loading ratio because more and more unsolved cases appear.
+Our algorithm is simulated in the array of hundreds of atoms and different configurations, are shown in Fig.3.
+The runtime data is performed with a C++ code with gcc compiler opening -O3 optimization and an AMD CPU Ryzen 7 5700U.
+Three target array pattern ``Zebra Stripes'', ``Checkerboard'' or ``$3\times3$ separated zone'' are respectively tessellation of $1\times N_T^{\frac{1}{2}}$, $1\times 1$ or $3\times 3$ block of the two different species atoms (as demonstrated in \ucite{19}).
+The target region with the size of $N_T/N=0.36$, is located at the center of the trap array, where $N_T$ is the number of target sites.
+Each data is tested 1000 times.
+Without special instruction, the loading ratio is 0.5, and the ratio between the two species is 1:1.
+The runtime curve (see Fig.3(a)) shows that the time complexity of the algorithm is approximate $O(N^2)$.
+The runtime of HCOA is less than 1 ms for intermediate-scale array ($N<700$) and around 60ms for 100$\times$100 atom array with 60$\times$60 target array, showing HCOA is efficient enough for current and near-future dual-species atom array preparation experiment.
+More importantly, the success rate of HCOA decreases linear with the number of atoms increasing [see Fig.3(b)] which is high ($>0.97$) for intermediate-scale arrays and remains at a high level ($>0.8$) as array size increases.
+The mean number of atom moves increases linearly while the extra moves ratio decays as the array size increases.
+The calculation of the ideal number of atom moves is demonstrated in the supplementary materials.
+Fig.3(d) shows that the average move distance per move increases linearly with the array side length.